marcellino-ornelas/templates/.tps/docs/default/cli/commands/create.md

 ### Examples

-Use the create command to create a component folder in your current working directory
+Use the create command to create a template in your current working directory

 ```bash
 tps create --use=<template-name> app
 ```

-    app/
+    ./app/
       <your-template-files> ...

-You can also specify a path to place the component. `tps create path_to_folder/<ChildComponent>`.
+You can also specify a path to place the template.

+`tps create path/to/folder/<template>`.

 ```bash
 tps create --use=<template-name> app/src